cerbio/springboot-redis/README.md

-# Spring Boot 3.x Hello World
+# Spring Boot + Redis 3.x Hello World

 **A simple Spring Boot 3.x app to send hello world message to a user**

 > **Note:** **Spring Boot 3.x** requires **Java 17** as a minimum version.
 Make sure you are using Java 17 or beyond for Spring Boot 3.x projects.

+## How to setup the development environment
+From DevSpaces simply create a new workspace and pass the url of the repository: https://github.com/cerbio/springboot-redis.git

+The devfile will create a new development environment where the REDIS DB will be accessible at 127.0.0.1:6379.
+For detailed configuration check the HelloWorld example code.

 ## How to Run Application